ValveSoftware/Dota2-Gameplay/README.md

 Q: Can I post Quality of Life suggestions and not only bug reports?

-* We just look at this repository as "source of small-ish tasks a dev on Dota could do work on that would make the game better."
+* We look at this repository as a "source of small-ish tasks a dev on Dota could do work on that would make the game better."
 The key points to a good issue here are that the work be important to you, that it be uncontroversial, and that it be a technical task that can be done and closed out.
 So far, it appears to work best as a channel for "please fix this gameplay bug" or "please do this small QoL thing" or "this econ item is broken".

 Q: Any rules to follow?
 * Just remember to be kind to everyone here - we all love the game and we're all trying to make it the best possible.